 Summer marks the off-season for tourists, with temperatures averaging around 90°F, occasionally reaching 100°F or even 110°F. Late summer may bring rain, influenced by the tropical storm season to the south.
 While hurricanes rarely hit directly, the region experiences heavy rain and thunderstorms.
 Though brief, these intense rainstorms stir up ocean nutrients, attracting fish and making it a favorable time for fishing enthusiasts.

 As for the ocean, the Sea of Cortes maintains an average temperature of around 75°F, while the Pacific is about 10°F cooler on average.
 Winter sees cooler seas in the 60s, while summer temperatures can rise into the 90s.
 Generally, the Sea of Cortes remains warm enough for enjoyable swimming.

 Cabo San Lucas is blessed with beautiful and mild weather for most of the year – striking a balance between not too hot and not too cold.
 Before embarking on your vacation, it’s advisable to check current weather advisories for any necessary adjustments to your plans.

 A Guide To Cabo San Lucas Beaches

-Both towns have ATMs and American Express offices.
-The currency is the Mexican Peso.
-Dollars can be exchanged at booths and at hotels at a slightly lower rate than banks.
-Banks are open weekdays from 9 a.m. to 4 p.m. or later, and Saturdays from 10 a.m. to 2 p.m.
-Some do not exchange travelers checks.
-Ask before you queue.
-Shops and restaurants accept dollars but the rate may be lower than exchange booths and banks.
+Both Cabo San Lucas and San Jose del Cabo provide access to ATMs and American Express offices.
+The official currency is the Mexican Peso.
+While dollars are accepted and can be exchanged at booths and hotels, it’s advisable to check rates, as they might be slightly lower than those at banks.
+Banks operate on weekdays from 9 a.m. to 4 p.m. or later, and Saturdays from 10 a.m. to 2 p.m.
+Note that some banks may not exchange travelers checks, so it’s recommended to inquire beforehand.

 Cabo San Lucas Crime Rate and Safety